-- Enroll in an approved management course while on the study abroad program.
+- Enroll in an approved business course while on the study abroad program.
 This is very common on the Australian program.

 - Enroll in a distance learning management ILP at CSB/SJU.
 These ILP's will be arranged individually with a professor.

-- International students enrolled at CSB/SJU are considered to be studying abroad and enrolled in several approved management courses.
+- International students enrolled at CSB/SJU are considered to be studying abroad and enrolled in several approved Global Business Leadership courses.